 Your best protection is to buy from a reliable source and get a guarantee in writing.
 Did you buy it because it is Hopi handmade?
 Then get it in writing.
 Did you buy a necklace because the stones were drilled, ground and polished by hand by a Native American artist?
 Then get that in writing, along with the artist's name.

 Similarly, you need to know if the stones used are genuine.
 "Block" is a plastic material made to look like jet, shell, turquoise, coral and other stones.
 Also, due to the crumbly nature of turquoise (an artist can lose some of the stone to fracturing while working it), some artists prefer to use "treated" or "stabilized" turquoise, which is hardened with a resin.
 Dyes may be added, too.

 Again, there isn't anything wrong with jewelry using these materials, providing the information is disclosed to the buyer and the jewelry is priced accordingly.
-If you're buying a piece because it uses natural, untreated turquoise, ask for verification in writing.
+If you want to buy a piece because it uses natural, untreated turquoise, ask for verification in writing.

 And as far as the color and matrix (or markings) are concerned: This is simply a matter of personal preference, so buy what you like.

-Traditionally carved by the men of the Hopi nation from cottonwood root, kachina represent the spirit beings that visit the Hopi and take their prayers back to ensure the continuation of the life cycle of all things.
-If you want a Hopi kachina and not a Navajo-created or imported copy of one, steer away from carvings with bright colors and swathed in lots of rabbit fur and feathers - those are generally not genuine.
+Traditionally carved by the men of the Hopi nation from cottonwood root, katsina (also known as kachina dolls) represent the spirit beings that visit the Hopi and take their prayers back to ensure the continuation of the life cycle of all things.
+If you want a Hopi katsina and not a Navajo-created or imported copy of one, steer away from carvings with bright colors and swathed in lots of rabbit fur and feathers—those are generally not genuine.

 Spending a little extra time to learn about what you are looking at before you buy it and getting it in writing will help you make a purchase that will be a beautiful and pleasant reminder of your visit to Arizona.